Nithylesh/stock-analyser/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---
+TODO list:
+Add a lot more scrapers than yf...like reddit(may bee)....other dorking like nyt, bloomberg , etc.....keep on adding legitimate sites here
 ## Author

 **Nithylesh** — [GitHub Profile](https://github.com/Nithylesh)